Ken Anderson (wrestler): Immortal (2011–2012)

-On June 12 at Slammiversary IX, Anderson defeated Sting after a low blow from Eric Bischoff and a "Mic Check" to win the TNA World Heavyweight Championship for the second time, turning heel once again.
+At Slammiversary, Anderson defeated Sting after a low blow from Eric Bischoff and a "Mic Check" to win the TNA World Heavyweight Championship for the second time, turning heel in the process.
 On June 18, Anderson represented TNA at Mexican promotion AAA's Triplemanía XIX pay-per-view, where he and Abyss unsuccessfully challenged Extreme Tiger and Jack Evans for the AAA World Tag Team Championship in a steel cage match.
 On the July 7 edition of Impact Wrestling, Anderson joined Immortal.
 The following week, Anderson lost the TNA World Heavyweight Championship back to Sting.
 On July 28, Anderson faced Angle in a steel cage match, but was defeated following a distraction from fellow Immortal member Bully Ray.
 The tension between the two stablemates eventually led to a match on August 7 at Hardcore Justice, where Ray defeated Anderson with a low blow.
 On the following edition of Impact Wrestling, the rest of Immortal turned on Anderson and kicked him out of the group.
-This turned him face.
+This turned Anderson face once again.
 Anderson returned on August 25, attacking his former stablemates.
 On the September 8 episode of Impact Wrestling, Anderson challenged Kurt Angle, who won the world title at Hardcore Justice, but the match ended in a disqualification due to interference from Immortal.
-Three days later, at No Surrender, Anderson again failed to capture the title in a three-way match, which also included Sting.
+At No Surrender on September 11, Anderson again failed to capture the title in a three-way match, which also included Sting.
 Anderson and Bully Ray settled their grudge on October 16 at Bound for Glory, where Anderson won a Falls Count Anywhere match.
 On November 13 at Turning Point, Anderson and Abyss defeated Ray and Scott Steiner in a tag team match, ending his year-long storyline with Immortal.